5 Mistakes in Dieting

 Thinking of losing fat as a diet.
 Anyone can lose weight on the cookie diet, the grapefruit juice diet, the beer diet, or any other fad diet.
 A D-I-E-T has an end date built in – this is the date that you reach your goal.
 When you want to lose fat, the question you should ask yourself is how you are going to lose fat and keep it off for the rest of your life.

 The answer to avoiding these 5 mistakes in dieting is making a lifestyle change.
 If you eat right while you lose fat, you will have lost it at a safe rate and will have learned how to choose your portion sizes so you keep it off.
 You will lead a healthy lifestyle without depriving yourself of the foods you like or beating yourself up if you splurge one day.
-Read more on how to do this.
+Get started today with personalized meal planning.